 Anonymous postings are wonderful for getting the “truth out there”… whether that truth is factual or emotional.
 But the problem is once the chilling influences of responsibility and money are axed by anonymity, what structure remains to "rein in" the truth-teller?

 That sets up a massive problem for "anonymous" because their audience will immediately question what they're saying.
 "We don't even know who you are.
 Why should we believe what you're telling us?"

 And if the audience isn't listening, isn't believing, where does that leave the truth-teller?

-I have no doubt Zuckerberg has read that book, and his insistence that people would be better off if they were the same person “no matter where they were” echoes Halperin’s honest-world utopia in a big way.
+Zuckerberg's insistence that people would be better off if they were the same person “no matter where they are” echoes Halperin’s honest-world utopia in a big way.

 But is he right?
 Consider for just a moment how many different faces we all have.Think of what you're like at a family funeral compared to a Saturday on the beach.

-What are you like in bed?
-Are you the same person then as you are when you’re making toast for your children before they go to school?
+What are you like in bed with your beloved?
+Are you the same person there as you are when you’re making toast for your children before they go to school?

 And does the whole “being honest enough to be the same person no matter where you are" idea mean you’re being dishonest with your grandma for not being the same person with her as you are when you’re with your friends on a rowdy outing?

 For better or for worse, we have evolved into very complex beings.
-Even so, we’re only allowed the briefest flashes of insight about the equally complex universe around us.
+Even so, we’re only allowed the briefest flashes of insight about the equally complex beings around us.